cantaloupe-project/cantaloupe/README.md

     ImageIoProcessor.jpg.quality = 0.7f

     KakaduProcessor.path_to_kdu_expand = /usr/bin/kdu_expand
+    # Due to a quirk of kdu_expand, you will need to create a symbolic link to
+    # /dev/stdout called `stdout.tif`: `ln -s /dev/stdout /path/to/stdout.tif`
+    KakaduProcessor.path_to_stdout_symlink = /some/path/to/stdout.tif

     # The resolver that translates the identifier in the URL to an image source.